Credit Card Info – a List for Free Travel

 NB: as of August, 2021, earn 3x points on dining!

 There are 4 personal and 2 business co-branded United Airlines cards, with Annual Fees from $0 to $525.
 As you can see from the chart below (listing the personal cards), if you use all the benefits, such as the United Club passes/Membership, the Global Entry Fee credit, and free checked bags, the Annual Fee easily pays for itself.
-If you’re interested in the top tier card and can get a business card, the Annual Fee is $450 instead of $525 – look for “Are you a Small Business Owner?”
+If you’re interested in the top tier card and can get a business card, the Annual Fee is $450 instead of $525.

 4 different United cards, TravelsWithSuz.com